-The Dream Project Scholarship is an annual and renewable scholarship awarded to immigrant students demonstrating academic achievement, leadership, community involvement, and perseverance in the face of adversity.
-Dream Scholars are born outside the United States but have graduated from Virginia high schools.
-Their immigration status (undocumented, DACA, TPS or Asylum Applicants) creates barriers to access higher education.
+The Dream Project Scholarship is an annually renewable scholarship awarded to immigrant students demonstrating academic achievement, leadership, community involvement, and perseverance in the face of adversity.

 The Dream Project Mentoring Program prepares high school seniors from Northern Virginia to gain admission to and succeed in college.
-Mentors support and assist mentees with college and scholarship applications, essays, resumes and interviewing tips.
-Throughout the year, mentees and mentors develop a lasting relationship that positively enhances the college experience for both.
+Mentors support and assist mentees with college and scholarship applications, essays, interviews, and resumes.
+Throughout the year, mentees and mentors develop a lasting and mutually beneficial relationship.

 Becoming a Dream Project Mentee is about joining a community.
 In this community, our mentees find support and inspiration to achieve their dreams of higher education.
-To date, all of our mentees have gone on to enroll in college and we are proud to say that they continue to excel at their institutions.
-Our mentees also find they have a voice – a powerful one – that they learn to develop, not only to speak up for themselves, but more importantly, to use to support their peers who are aiming for the same goals.
+To date, all of our mentees have gone on to enroll in college and we are proud to say they continue to excel at these institutions.
+Our mentees also find and develop their voices not only to speak up for themselves, but also to support their peers who are aiming for the same goals.

 The mentoring program sessions are held every Wednesday from September-April (excluding holidays) from 5:00pm to 7:00pm in Arlington.

-The program requires that students commit to attend from beginning to end and come prepared to work diligently at each session.
+The program requires that students attend sessions from beginning to end and come prepared to work diligently.

 Dream Project mentees are students who: